Our systems are based on our belief that:

 BICYCLES Cyclists must obey all road rules.
 Doubling and riding two abreast are not allowed.
 The riding of bikes in the school grounds is not permitted.
 Bikes must be left in the bike compound and should be padlocked.
 Students are not allowed in this area unless they are depositing or retrieving their bike.

-BUSES Boys travelling on school buses must have a current bus pass issued by Mr Hudson.
+BUSES Boys travelling on school buses must have a current bus pass issued by Ms Ross.
 All bus rules must be obeyed.
-These rules are available from Mr Hudson.
+These rules are available from Ms Ross.
 General Reminders – No luggage is to be carried on the school bus other than your school bag.
 Friends are not allowed to travel home with a student on the bus.

 CANTEEN The canteen is open before school and at 11.00am and 1.30pm.
 Lunch orders may be placed and paid for before between 8.30-8.45am or at morning break, then collected at lunchtime.
 The canteen stocks a wide range of healthy choice foods and drinks and has recently received a “Gold Heartbeat Award” for the quality of goods available.